ebenezarchinelo/malvertising-pcap-analysis/README.md

 ## Methodology
 1. Loaded pcap into Wireshark and reviewed Protocol Hierarchy for traffic breakdown
+2. Used Statistics > Conversations to identify conversatyions with highest bytes.
+3. Used VirusTotal to check cpnversing IP adress and found out that many vendors flagged it as malicious.

+4.
-2. Used DHCP and NetBIOS traffic to identify the infected host
+5. Used DHCP and NetBIOS traffic to identify the infected host
-3. Filtered DNS queries to trace the malware delivery domain
+6. Filtered DNS queries to trace the malware delivery domain
-4. Reviewed HTTP objects to confirm malware download
+7. Reviewed HTTP objects to confirm malware download
-5. Used Statistics > Conversations to identify repeated external connections indicative of C2 beaconing
+8. Used Statistics > Conversations to identify repeated external connections indicative of C2 beaconing
-6. Cross-referenced findings with Unit 42 threat intel IOC list
+9. Cross-referenced findings with Unit 42 threat intel IOC list

 ---